What Is Continuous Integration Software and How Does It Work?

 Automated builds and tests for every commit

-CI tools automatically compile, build, and test any code changes committed, ensuring the quality of the updates.
+CI tools automatically compile, build, and test any code changes committed.
+This ensures the quality of the updates.
 This avoids developers’ manual verification of each modification, which means fewer errors and lesser time consumption.
 It provides early detection of issues in the development cycle, and thus, debugging becomes faster and easier.
 CI automates all the tasks to ensure software reliability and delivery acceleration.

 Deep integration with Git-based version control

-CI software integrates seamlessly with platforms like GitHub, GitLab, and Bitbucket.
+CI software integrates directly with platforms like GitHub, GitLab, and Bitbucket.
 Developers can easily manage their source code in such systems.
 The version control enables teams to keep track of the changes, work together, and update versions without conflicts.
-If needed, developers can return to earlier versions, minimizing the chances of introducing errors.
+If needed, developers can return to earlier versions.
+This reduces the chances of introducing errors.
 With VCS integration, code consistency and teamwork are enhanced among distributed teams.

 Parallel test execution to speed up feedback